yevdyko/CV/README.md

 **Software Engineer** (Feb 2016 – Jul 2017)\
 *Self-Employed*

-*Mozgva*.
-A CRM application for pub quiz.
-- Translated designs to code.
-- Reorganized stylesheet files according to a new maintainable file structure.
-- Refactored monolithic stylesheet (10k lines of code) by breaking it into reusable modules.

-Technologies: PostgreSQL, Ruby on Rails, Ruby, JavaScript, jQuery, Bootstrap, HAML/SCSS.

-*Neoconstructivist*.
-A personal artist website.

-Developed and supported a website based on static site generator Middleman integrated with Contentful API.

-Technologies: Ruby 2.4, Middleman, Bourbon, Neat, HAML/SCSS, Contentful API, Netlify.

-*Kafe Kultura*.
-A POS system software.

-Developed user interface and front-end part.

-Technologies: JavaScript, jQuery, Gulp, Bootstrap, HTML/SCSS.
+As a self-employed developer, I was responsible for everything started from communication with customers and ended with deploying projects.
+I have implemented several mid-sized projects with Ruby and Ruby on Rails:

+- A few brand promotion applications with content management functionality for end clients and resellers, including CMS features, responsive design, admin panel with Active Admin and deploying with Capistrano.
+- A CRM application for the public quiz, where I made a number of improvements in the user interface, reorganized style sheet files according to the new supported file structure and redesigned the monolithic style sheet (10,000 lines of code) into reusable modules.

+Besides this, I created a prototype of the POS system software for the local coffee shop that is still in use today.
+My involvement was to develop the user interface and the entire front-end part of the project.

 ## Education